 This is the whole reason for us being here today to mark Good Friday.
-Christ offered himself as a sacrifice for our sins, and because of this, we no longer have to burn animals in an attempt to gain forgiveness.
+Christ offered himself as a sacrifice for our sins, and because of this, we no longer must burn animals to gain forgiveness.
 As Jesus said on the cross, "It is finished".
 This belief, that Christ atoned for our sins is at the very heart of the Gospel.
 It is the confessional statement on which the church of Christ rests.
 Jesus died so we can live.